item details

 Overview

-This extract originally appeared in New Zealand Photography Collected: 175 Years of Photography in Aotearoa (Te Papa Press, 2025).
+This extract originally appeared in New Zealand Photography Collected: 175 Years of Photography in Aotearoa (Te Papa Press, 2025) on page 60.

 Johnny Croskery (1941–2012) began his working life in the late 1950s as a window-dresser for the DIC department store in Wellington.
 He was active as a drag artist for four decades.
 He performed at Carmen’s International Coffee Lounge on Vivian Street, Wellington, in the late 1960s, and then in the 1970s with Toni Rogét (Frank Lund) in the cabaret act ‘Frankie and Johnny’ at Carmen Rupe’s Balcony nightclub on Victoria Street.
 Both Croskery and Lund made many of their own costumes.
 Croskery became an icon in the Wellington Rainbow community, later performing at Devotion dance parties in the 1990s, and caring for those living with HIV or dying from AIDS-related illnesses.